-Parents, friends, and family members whose loved one is diagnosed with gliomatosis cerebri are often shocked — not only by the diagnosis but by how alone they feel.
+Parents, friends and family members whose loved ones are diagnosed with gliomatosis cerebri are often shocked — not only by the diagnosis but by how alone they feel.
 Rare cancers don’t have the kind of national support systems one finds with more common cancers, such as breast cancer or lung cancer.
 Here are some resources and suggestions to help you get started on this journey, and know that you are NOT alone.
 We in the GC community worldwide are here to help.

 If you’d like to start your journey by learning more about gliomatosis cerebri, we recommend the following sites:

 - Weill Cornell Brain and Spine Center: What Is Gliomatosis Cerebri?

 - National Institutes of Health: Genetic and Rare Diseases Information Center

 - National Cancer Institute: What You Need to Know About Brain Tumors

 You might also find it helpful to read some of the patient stories and blogs that families have published to tell their stories:

 Daryn Clark (An adult GC patient.
 Visit the What's YOUR Fight? website)